 The best way to begin your day is with an early breakfast and coffee at Hotel Guva.
 This beautiful hotel is strategically positioned on the Mangalem side of town.
 This affords it the best views of Gorica, right across the river.
 The atmosphere is so nice and relaxing here that you may have trouble leaving.

 Late Morning Promenade (9am)

 Once you have finished your breakfast, take some time to stroll around the narrow cobble-stoned alleyways.
 These will take you on a tour of Berat’s traditional and well-preserved houses.
 Here, you can study Berat’s famous windows from up close.
 At the end of your walk, make a stop at the Medieval Center.
-This center is a religious and social complex which includes the Halveti Tekke, King Mosque and other significant monuments and relics from the city’s rich history.
+This center is a religious and social complex that includes the Halveti Tekke, King Mosque, and other significant monuments and relics from the city’s rich history.

 Leave some time in the late morning to head toward the famous Castle of Berat.
 If you like hiking, you can climb to the top of the city where you will find the castle.
 However, the roads accommodate cars as well.
 Here, devote at least one hour to walking around the impressive fortifications and enjoy the amazing panoramas.
 This is one of those places that makes you feel as if you are traveling in time.

 Visit Onufri Museum (10am)